 EFRAG agrees that non-IFRS measures are often used in practice and additional guidance could bring more transparency and consistency on their use.
 EFRAG therefore welcomes the IASB's efforts to provide guidance on MPMs.

-However, EFRAG highlights a number of challenges in regard to the IASB's proposed scope and invites the IASB to consider a narrower alternative scope.
-However, EFRAG considers that the definition of MPM should be extended to include also measures of financial position and ratios and not be limited to subtotals presented on the face of the statement of profit or loss.
-In addition, EFRAG invites the IASB to consider making the definition of public communication narrower, limiting the scope to the MPMs presented in the public communications released jointly with the annual or interim reports.
-Furthermore, EFRAG suggests excluding from the scope the performance measures required by regulators, and to extend the scope to cover possible MPMs presented in financial statements but not in other public communications.
+However, EFRAG highlights a number considers that the definition of challenges in regardan MPM should be extended to the IASB's proposed scope include also measures related to the statement of financial position and ratios and should not be limited to the subtotals presented on the face of the statement of profit or loss.
+In addition, EFRAG invites the IASB to consider-a-:

+- making the definition of public communication narrower alternative, limiting the scope to the MPMs presented in public communications released jointly with the annual or interim reports; - excluding from the scope the performance measures required by regulators; and - extending the scope to cover possible MPMs presented in the financial statements but not in other public communications.